tamvodopad/YiiSocialDataCollect/README.md

 * yiic socialcollect Vimeo - add data from vimeo accaunt

 To automate, you can add these commands to your cron task.

+2. For administration all social data you can use controller: /social collect/social Data/admin in this module.